|2 servings||calories per servings 730||protein serving 29 g||carbs per serving 95 g||total fat per serving 24 g|

 • Top with bok choy and tempeh.

-• Pour pepper jelly sauce over tempeh to cover.
-Enjoy!
+• Pour pepper jelly sauce over tempeh, and enjoy!

 Nancie McDermott is a cookbook author and cooking teacher fascinated by the people, stories, and places behind the food.
 A NC native and graduate of UNC Chapel Hill, she loves exploring the history, culture, and distinctions within the regional cuisines of the American South.
 Nancie is a member of the International Association of Culinary Professionals, Les Dames d’Escoffier, Association of Food Journalists, and the Southern Foodways Alliance, and lives with her family in Chapel Hill NC.Learn More...